QuickFixes/qf1-dancemoves/README.md

     * _Wait, but what good is cloning if I can never make changes?_
         * Maybe you just want to _use_ the software.
 Plenty of software projects (particularly stuff like [text editor plugins](https://github.com/vim-scripts "Plugins for the Vim editor") and [web development frameworks](https://github.com/twbs/bootstrap#quick-start "Twitter Bootstrap")) use Git as a means of distributing their software.
 You just `git clone` the project into a particular directory and BAM!
 If you wanted to _contribute_ to these projects, you'd [make a fork][g-fork]).

-2. _Now_ use the GitHub GUI to "clone" this repository to your laptop
+2. _Now_ use the GitHub GUI to "clone" this repository to your laptop.
+Right click on the repository name and choose "Open in Explorer" (Windows) or "Show in Finder" (OS X).
+    * Press <kbd>F4</kbd> in Windows Explorer or Command+click on the icon in the Finder title bar on a Mac. **This is where the GitHub client cloned your repository.** Remember where this is, because these are the files you'll be editing with your text editor.

 ## References
 For this exercise, you can get by with just the official GitHub.com [help site](https://help.github.com) open in a browser tab.